Sessility (motility)

-Sessility is the biological property of an organism describing its lack of a means of self-locomotion.
-Sessile organisms for which natural motility is absent are normally immobile.
-This is distinct from the botanical concept of sessility, which refers to an organism or biological structure attached directly by its base without a stalk.

-Sessile organisms can move via external forces (such as water currents), but are usually permanently attached to something.
+Sessility, a property of certain animals, is a lack of self-locomotion.
+Sessile animals do not have natural motility, and are immobile unless there are external forces (such as water currents).
+Usually, sessile animals are permanently attached to a solid object, such as a rock, a dead tree trunk, or a human-made object such as a buoy or ship's hull.
 Organisms such as corals lay down their own substrate from which they grow.

-Other sessile organisms grow from a solid such as a rock, dead tree trunk, or a man-made object such as a buoy or ship's hull.
+Biological sessility differs from the botanical concept of sessility, which refers to an organism or biological structure attached directly by its base without a stalk.

 Mobility

 Sessile animals typically have a motile phase in their development.
 Sponges have a motile larval stage and become sessile at maturity.
 Conversely, many jellyfish develop as sessile polyps early in their life cycle.
 In the case of the cochineal, it is in the nymph stage (also called the crawler stage) that the cochineal disperses.
 The juveniles move to a feeding spot and produce long wax filaments.
 Later they move to the edge of the cactus pad where the wind catches the wax filaments and carries the tiny larval cochineals to a new host.